HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 where details aren't obscured by out-of-focus light.

-There are many different types of confocal microscopes, but one of the most common is: laser scanning confocal microscopes.
+There are many different types of confocal microscopes, but one of the most common is laser scanning confocal microscopes.
 These are also known as point scanning confocal microscopes.
 In this microscope, a laser is focused onto a single point of the specimen at a time (rather than illuminating the entire sample).
 The point of illumination is then moved across the sample in a raster